 Between mid-March through November, when mosquitoes are most active in South Carolina, DHEC monitors WNV activity in birds.
 When we find evidence of WNV in birds, we contact the local mosquito control agency in the area where the bird was found.
 (That's if the area has a mosquito control agency - some S.C. communities do not.)

-Our early warning gives the mosquito control agency an opportunity to help safeguard the health of local residents by boosting mosquito control and reminding citizens to take steps to protect themselves from mosquito bites.
+Our early warning gives the mosquito control agency an opportunity to help safeguard the health of residents by boosting mosquito control and reminding citizens to take steps to protect themselves from mosquito bites.

 We mainly test these five types of birds: